clojure/tools.cli/README.md

      "--log-directory" "/tmp"
      "some-file"]

-will produce a vector containing three elements:
+will return a vector containing three elements:

 a clojure map with the names picked out for you as keywords: